Update: ‘Jeep Compass mild-hybrid spotted in the U.S.’ section updated.

 Jeep Compass mild-hybrid spotted in the U.S.

-Looking at Stellantis’ electrification measures, a mild-hybrid system looks more likely than a full-hybrid system for the Compass.
+Looking at Stellantis’ electrification measures, a mild-hybrid system looks more likely than a full-hybrid system for the current-gen Compass.
 What strengthens speculation is that a mild-hybrid system is reportedly already in the works for the Jeep Commander (codename: Jeep 598), the 7-seat version of the Compass.
 Citing sources, Motor1 says that the company is developing hybrid solutions more suitable to the existing powertrains (presumably in the U.S.).
 A 48V system can knock off a chunk of CO2 emissions while leaving the affordability and the maintenance cost of the Compass unperturbed.

 Featured Image Source: Stellantis